-Nginx will change your homepage and redirect you to other search engines.
-It modifies the DNS settings in Windows hosts file.
-Additionally, it might add its own bookmarks and favorites of pages that you haven’t even visited.
-Also it can show unwanted ads and toolbars.
+Nginx is one of these potentially unwanted programs that are capable of altering system settings and causing other unwanted things on users' computer.
+That's why you should remove them and do your best while trying to prevent their infiltration to your computer.
+How can you do that?
+The main thing that you have to remember is that almost each of freewares is pack with optional components, such as browser add-ons and plugins.
+In order to get ability to see them and prevent their infiltration by unchecking pre-checked checkmarks you have to select Custom or Advanced installation of the freeware.
+Otherwise, you may allow these programs to change your homepage and redirect you to other search engines.
+In addition, they may modify your system settings and add its own bookmarks and favorites of pages that you haven’t even visited.
+Also it may show you unwanted ads and toolbars.
 Moreover, this hijacker is able to use up computers CPU and they can open backdoors and gateways to download more malware or rogue programs to infected computer.
 It might even let cybercriminals have a remote connection to your computer, and allow various actions on it.

 If you are using OS X, click Go button at the top left of the screen and select Applications.

 Wait until you see Applications folder and look for Nginx or any other suspicious programs on it.
 Now right click on every of such entries and select Move to Trash.

 Remove Nginx from Windows shortcuts↷ Step 3

 Repeat steps that are given above with all browsers' shortcuts, including Internet Explorer and Google Chrome.
 Make sure you check all locations of these shortcuts, including Desktop, Start Menu and taskbar.